islehorse/HISP/README.md

  ex:
  ``dotnet publish -p:PublishProfile=Linux64.pubxml`` to to build it standalone.

- NOTE: At this current time, building projects targeting .NET Core 7.0 requires Visual Studio 2022 PREVIEW and does not work in the stable build
+ NOTE: At this current time, building projects targeting .NET Core 7.0 inside Visual Studio requires Visual Studio 2022 PREVIEW and does not work in the stable build

 # Web Server
  Theres a bunch of saved files from the Horse Isle 1.0 website, as well as some basic functionality to make it work